Updated September 25, 2021

 The Not-Quite States of America: Dispatches from the Territories and Other Far-Flung Outposts of the USA: About traveling to all five U.S. territories, places most of us tend to forget about completely

 Four Corners: A Journey into the Heart of Papua New Guinea: About one of the very least-visited countries in the world, by a woman who spent three months exploring it solo

 Life On Foot: A Walk Across America: About a guy who decided to get to know his country the best way he could imagine – by walking from Delaware to California

-Wild: About (obviously) Cheryl Strayed’s experience on the Pacific Crest Trail
+Wild: One of the best-known female travel memoirs, obviously about obviously Cheryl Strayed’s experience on the Pacific Crest Trail

 What are your favorite travel memoirs?
 Share your recommendations in the comments!

 Some links in this post are affiliates, meaning we earn a small commission if you place an order.
 Your cost is the same!